Frequently Asked Questions

 When are you available?

-I offer day and evening appointment times during the week, subject to availability, on Monday and Friday from 8am-8pm, also Wednesday 6.30pm-9.00pm.
-I am currently not available on Tuesdays and Thursdays.
+I offer day and evening appointment times during the week, subject to availability, on Monday, Tuesday, Wednesday and Thursday from 8am-9pm and Friday from 8am-8pm.

-I also offer some weekend appointments on Saturday from 8am-5pm.
+I also offer some weekend appointments on Saturday from 8am-2pm.

 Will you be available for me in a crisis?